isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

        ...
    }

+Note that interfaces are not re-detected when the :isccmd:`config-test` or :isccmd:`config-set` commands are run.
+However, new interfaces are detected and are available for use by the new configuration passed to the :isccmd:`config-test` and :isccmd:`config-set` commands.

 The loopback interfaces (i.e. the ``lo`` or ``lo0`` interface) are not configured by default, unless explicitly mentioned in the